Linux Bashrc file command aliases

 1 - First off the ~/.bashrc file

-First off in the home folder of the current user there should be a hidden .bashrc file, if not one should be written however at least some care should be taken when doing so. having such a file will override any system wide files for what is going on so they should be looked at as a way to know how to get started with such a file at a user level.
+First off in the home folder of the current user there should be a hidden .bashrc file, if not one should be written however at least some care should be taken when doing so.
+Having such a file will override any system wide files for what is going on so they should be looked at as a way to know how to get started with such a file at a user level.

 In any case if the file is there it would be a good idea to start out by taking a look at it.
+So there is starting out by using the Linux cd command to change the current working directory to the home folder, and using Linux cat to print the contents of the file to the standard output of a terminal.

 |